 - Burn Injuries – An accident that results in severe burns can be extremely painful and disfiguring.
 If someone else’s negligence hurt you, contact one of our burn injury attorneys right away.

 - Dog bites – If a dog bit you or someone you love, you may be entitled to significant compensation for your injuries and out-of-pocket expenses resulting from the attack.
 Let our lawyers help you get the fair compensation you need.

 - Premises Liability – If a guest, a visitor, or a customer has an accident on another party’s property, the person or company responsible for that property may be held liable for the accident victim’s injuries.
 This type of case could include poorly maintained walkways that cause someone to trip and fall, poor lighting that allows crime to occur, or lack of protection around a swimming area that allows children to sneak in and possibly drown.

 - Medical Malpractice – Doctors and nurses are overworked and sometimes make mistakes.
 They may prescribe the wrong dosage of a medication, fail to properly diagnose an illness, or mistake one patient for another.
 When this happens, a patient can become seriously hurt or may even die.
 A medical malpractice lawsuit can hold medical professionals responsible for these dangerous errors.

 - Workplace Accidents – An injury at an office or job site may be as small as a repetitive stress injury, or may involve a physical accident, or hazardous chemicals that cause lifelong illness.
-If an employee is hurt because a coworker or supervisor failed to follow company policy or safety regulations, a lawsuit may provide the injured party with compensation for medical bills as well as lost wages or an inability to work due to disability.
+If you were hurt or became ill on the job, contact an experienced workers’ compensation lawyer right away.

 Types of Injury in Personal Injury Accidents